|The Science of Earth|

 Meteorology: Science of the Atmosphere

 Meteorology is the study of the atmosphere and how processes in the atmosphere determine Earth's weather and climate.
 Meteorology is a very practical science because everyone is concerned about the weather.
 How climate changes over time in response to the actions of people is a topic of urgent worldwide concern.
-The study of meteorology is of critical concern for protecting Earth's environment.
+The study of meteorology is of critical importance in protecting Earth's environment.

 Oceanography: Science of the Oceans